Back to top

 Tape-on Horseshoes

-Tape-on horseshoes are more of a horse owner making do in a temporary situation, say 24-48 hours.
+Tape-on horseshoesOpens in a new tab. are more of a horse owner making do in a temporary situation, say 24-48 hours.
 Some just use duct tape.
 Others use hoof tape, vet wrap, or athletic tape.

-This blogger uses Mueller Athletic Tape and Glove Glue-One shells or boots with additional tape.
+This blogger uses Mueller Athletic Tape aOpens in a new tab.nd Glove Glue-One shells or boots with additional tape.

-Showjumpers and some other equestrian athletes will also tape their horse’s shoes to secure the overreach bands.
+Showjumpers and some other equestrian athletes will also tape their horse’s shoes to secure the overreach bands.Opens in a new tab.
 An adhesive fabric tape is recommended for this.

 Hoof Boots

-Hoof Boots are a boot for a horse.
+Hoof BootsOpens in a new tab. are a boot for a horse.
 They kind of look like giant baby shoes and are secured by a Velcro-type fastening.
 Some are used for trail riding; other owners use them when the horses are turned out and make havoc with their friends.

-Hoof Boots generally can’t be worn in affiliated competitions, such as show jumping.
+Hoof Boots generally can’t be worn in affiliated competitionsOpens in a new tab., such as show jumping.
 Some unaffiliated competitions are allowing them, however.
 Endurance riders sometimes have them on hand in case something happens to one of their horse’s shoes.
 Riders sometimes find hoof boots useful for protecting a horse during transport and in between competitive events.

 Barefoot Horse Riding